eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 A user trigger can emit only one event therefore we do not provide the event type as an argument in the user trigger attach call.

-Since we are following a push-based approach - without an event loop that is pulling the events and processing them, we require a blocker that waits until the process is signaled to terminate.
+Since we are following a push-based approach, i.e. without an event loop that is pulling the events and processing them, we require a blocking call that waits until the process is signaled to terminate.

 <!--[geoffrey][iceoryx_examples/callbacks_in_c/ice_c_callbacks_subscriber.c][wait until someone presses CTRL+c]-->